Netflix/spectator/docs/ext/ipc.md

 ### ipc.server.inflight

-This is a `com.netflix.spectator.api.DistributionSummary` that shows the number of inbound IPC messages currently being processed in a server.
+This is a [distribution summary] that shows the number of inbound IPC messages currently being processed in a server.

 #### Dimensions